uwcartlab/webmapping/Chapter01/readme.md

 ###### Figure 3.3: Publishing a repository from GitHub Desktop

 You should end up with both a local repository in your website directory and a copy of the repository on your GitHub web page.
-Note that it is also possible to work in reverse order—that is, create a new repository on the GitHub website and then copy it over, or _clone_ it, to your machine.
+Note that it is also possible to work in reverse order by creating a new repository on the GitHub website and then copying it over (i.e., _clone_ it) to your machine.
 The GitHub [Hello World Guide](https://guides.github.com/activities/hello-world/) provides details on this reverse process for future reference.
 We will return to this process in Activity 7.

 When you are just figuring things out, you are likely to end up with one or two repositories on GitHub that you will not actually need in the future.
 When you are sure you no longer need a repository, you can delete it from GitHub by navigating to the repository web page, clicking the "Settings" link on the right-hand side, scrolling down to the "Danger Zone" at the bottom of the page, and clicking "Delete this repository."
 The GitHub crew was nice enough to take precautions to ensure that you _really_ want to delete the repository before you do it.
 Thus, be absolutely sure you do not need the repository again, and that no one else is contributing to it, before you delete.